Record Icons

 The certification / community badge icon shows whether the record has at least one certificate or community badge.
 Please note that this is self-reported information that should be confirmed with the certification agency or community described.

-This information has been drawn from the blog post that originally described this work.
+This information has been drawn from the that originally described this work.